Harris marks Maternal Health Day of Action at White House summit

-Vice President Kamala Harris officially marked the White House's first ever Maternal Health Day of Action on Tuesday when she hosts a summit with lawmakers, Cabinet secretaries and celebrities, a White House official said
+Vice President Kamala Harris officially marked the White House's first ever Maternal Health Day of Action on Tuesday when she hosted a summit with lawmakers, Cabinet secretaries and celebrities, a White House official said.

 Harris issued a nationwide call to action to the private and public sectors and announce a series of federal reports and guidance, among other things aimed at improving maternal health in the United States.